moonlight-mod/moonlight-mod.github.io/src/content/docs/dev/project-structure.md

 ## Other dependencies

 moonlight uses some other packages that are not in the workspace, like [LunAST](https://github.com/moonlight-mod/lunast), [moonmap](https://github.com/moonlight-mod/moonmap), and [mappings](https://github.com/moonlight-mod/mappings).
 These packages do *not* use esbuild, and instead use [tsc](https://www.typescriptlang.org/docs/handbook/compiler-options.html), because they do not need any special config and are published on npm.

-These dependencies are declared multiple times for each project that uses them.
-In the future, we will switch to using [pnpm catalogs](https://pnpm.io/catalogs) to make it easier to maintain.

 Sometimes, you may need to modify one of these libraries, and test them in a local copy of moonlight.
 This is a known pain point of working with moonlight, and there are several ways to accomplish this: